University of Michigan Law School

 Jay has received special recognition for his success in taking on Silicon Valley.
 The national press has dubbed Jay and his firm the “most feared” litigators in Silicon Valley and, according to the New York Times, tech’s “babyfaced … boogeyman.”
 Chicago Lawyer Magazine dubbed Jay “Public Enemy No. 1 in Silicon Valley.”
 Fortune Magazine has also singled out Jay’s work in the privacy space.
 In the emerging area of privacy law, the international press has called Jay one of the world’s “profiliertesten (most prominent)” privacy class action attorneys.
 The National Law Journal has similarly recognized Jay as a “Cybersecurity Trailblazer” — one of only two plaintiff’s attorneys to win this recognition.

-Jay has taught class actions and negotiations at Chicago-Kent College of Law and privacy litigation at UC Berkeley School of Law.
+Jay has taught privacy litigation at UC Berkeley School of Law and class actions and negotiations at Chicago-Kent College of Law and has guest lectured at law schools throughout the country, including the University of Chicago Law School, the University of Florida Law School, University of California at Hastings Law School and many others.
 He has written a blog for Thomson Reuters, called Pardon the Disruption, where he focused on ideas necessary to reform and reinvent the legal industry and has contributed opinion pieces to TechCrunch, Quartz, the Chicago Tribune, Law360, and others.
 He also served on Law360’s Privacy & Consumer Protection editorial advisory board.

 - Co-lead counsel in National Collegiate Athletic Association Student-Athlete Concussion Injury Litigation – Single Sport/Single School (Football) multi-district litigation, bringing personal injury lawsuits against the NCAA, conferences, and its member institutions over concussion-related injuries.
 This case is considered to be “one of the largest actions pending in the country, a multi district litigation … that currently included about 100 personal injury class actions filed by college football players[.]”

 - Lead counsel in several class actions against the major banks for suspending home credit lines in the wake of the financial crash.
-Settlements collectively restored billions of dollars in credit lines.
+Settlements collectively restored over $5 billion dollars in credit lines.

 - Lead counsel in Wigod v.
 Wells Fargo, which was the first case in the country to allow consumers standing to sue over claims over the failure to honor home loan modification agreements.
 After the Court of Appeals noted that “prompt resolution” of the case was necessary “for the good of the country,” the case settled, resulting in loan forgiveness and substantial cash payments.